Veuillez cliquer ici pour aller à la version Français

-Honfleur is a stunningly beautiful fishing town, with strong artistic connections [Monet, Boudin, Corot, and the composer Erik Satie] , and is correspondingly extremely crowded in high season.
+Honfleur is a stunningly beautiful fishing town, with strong artistic connection and is consequently extremely bound in high season.
 It is nevertheless a must-see place.
-This is nearly two hours from La Dehayrie (mostly motorway).
-There are many fish restaurants lining the harbour.
-If travelling via Le Havre or the tunnel, it’s the ideal spot to go for lunch on your way home.
+It is about and hour and a half from La Dehayrie (mostly motorway).
+There are many fish restaurants that line the harbour.
+If you are travelling via Le Havre or channel tunnel, this is the perfect place to go to lunch on the way to the return.

-From Granville you can take a day-trip to the very local Iles de Chausey (highly recommended) or the Channel Islands (Jersey, Guernsey, Sark and even – sometimes – Alderney).
-Both trips (to Jersey – first stop) take about an hour.
-For both you need to consult the timetables because Granville is very tidal and the exact times vary each day, but roughly – for both – you leave at about 9 a.m. and come back at 6 p.m.
-Keep in mind that the Channel Islands are on UK time, ie an hour behind French time throughout the year.
+From Granville, you can take a day trip to the Iles de Chausey (highly recommended) or the Channel Islands.
+Both trips last about an hour.
+For both, look at the schedule because Granville is very tidal and the exact times vary every day, but roughly – for both – you leave at about 9 a.m. and come back at 6 p.m.
+Keep in mind that the Channel Islands are on UK time, that is, one hour behind French time throughout the year.

 More local attractions: